openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This specification also defines the following terms.
 In the case where a term has a definition that differs, the definition below is authoritative for this specification.

 Credential Dataset:
-:  A collection of one or more claims about a subject, provided by a Credential Issuer.
+:  A set of one or more claims about a subject, provided by a Credential Issuer.

 Credential (or Verifiable Credential):
 :  A Credential Dataset signed by an Issuer, whose integrity can be cryptographically verified.
 This can be in any Credential Format.
 In this specification, the term "Verifiable Credential" is also referred to as "Credential".
 Note that this definition of the term "Credential" is different from that in [@!OpenID.Core] and [@!RFC6749].
 In this specification, Credential is not used in any other meaning, e.g., passwords as login credentials.

 Credential Format:
-:  A format used to represent a Verifiable Credential.
-The exact parameters required to describe a Credential Format are defined in the Credential Format Profile.
-Definition of Credential Formats is out of scope for this specification.
+:  A specification that defines the representation, encoding and processing rules of a Verifiable Credential.
+The exact parameters required to use a Credential Format in the context of this specification are defined in the Credential Format Profile.
+Definitions of Credential Formats is out of scope for this specification.
 Examples for Credential Formats are W3C Verifiable Credentials [@VC_DATA], SD-JWT VC [@!I-D.ietf-oauth-sd-jwt-vc] and ISO/IEC 18013-5 mDL [@ISO.18013-5].

 Credential Format Profile:
-:  Sets of parameters specific to individual Credential Formats.
-Credential Format Profiles for W3C Verifiable Credentials [@VC_DATA] and ISO/IEC 18013-5 mDL [@ISO.18013-5] are provided in (#format-profiles).
-Other specifications or deployments can define their own Credential Format Profiles using the extension points defined in this specification.
+:  Set of parameters specific to individual Credential Formats.
+This specification provides Credential Format Profiles for W3C Verifiable Credentials [@VC_DATA], SD-JWT VC [@!I-D.ietf-oauth-sd-jwt-vc] and ISO/IEC 18013-5 mDL [@ISO.18013-5], which can be found in section (#format-profiles).
+Additionally, other specifications or deployments can define their own Credential Format Profiles by utilizing the extension points defined in this specification.

 Credential Format Identifier:
-:  An identifier for a specific Credential Format in the context of this specification.
-Implies the usage of the respective Credential Format Profile specific parameters.
+:  An identifier to denote a specific Credential Format in the context of this specification.
+This identifier implies the use of parameters specific to the respective Credential Format Profile.

 Credential Configuration:
 : A Credential Configuration describes a particular kind of Credential that a Credential Issuer is offering to issue, along with metadata pertaining to the issuance process and the issued Credentials.
 A Credential Configuration references a Credential Format and specifies the corresponding parameters given in the Credential Format Profile.
 Furthermore it includes information about requesting Credentials using this Credential Configuration, information on cryptographic methods and algorithms supported for issuance, and display information to be used by the Wallet.
 A Credential Configuration is identified by a Credential Configuration Identifier string that is unique to an Issuer.

 Presentation:
-: Data that is presented to a specific verifier, derived from one or more Verifiable Credentials that can be from the same or different Credential Issuers.
-It can be of any format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA] and [@ISO.18013-5].
+: Data that is presented to a specific Verifier, derived from one or more Verifiable Credentials that can be from the same or different Credential Issuers.
+It can be of any Credential format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA] and [@ISO.18013-5].

 Credential Issuer (or Issuer):
 :  An entity that issues Verifiable Credentials.
 In the context of this specification, the Credential Issuer acts as an OAuth 2.0 Authorization Server (see [@!RFC6749]).